 - Make the batter.
 Mix the dry ingredients first, then add beaten eggs, the milk, vanilla extract, and oil.
 Mix it all together until smooth.

-- Then wrap the bottom of the pan in foil.
+- Prepare the pan by wrapping the bottom tightly in foil.
 Spray it with oil and pour the pancake mix in.
-Top it with the fresh fruit and chocolate.
+Top with the fresh fruit and chocolate chips.
 Cover tightly with foil.

-- Pour 1 ½ cups of water into the Instant Pot (or 1 cup for a 6 quart pot).
-Place trivet (or egg rack) inside and put the pan of pancake mix on top.
+- Pour 1 cup of water into the Instant Pot.
+Place trivet (or egg rack) inside and put the pan on top.

 - Seal the lid.
-Set the Instant Pot to high for 35 minutes and press start.
+Set the Instant Pot to pressure cook on high for 35 minutes and press start.

 - Do a quick release when finished.
 Remove the pan carefully using oven mitts or tongs.
 Take off the foil immediately, being careful not to allow condensation to fall onto the pancake.
 The pancake might appear liquidy at first glance, but after a few minutes any extra liquid will absorb into it.